colinevel/coding-challenge-frontend-react/README.md

 ## Level 3

-The purpose of this third level is to display user posts. you can call a new route to retrieve the posts of a particular user from his ID, as follows: `https://jsonplaceholder.typicode.com/posts?userId=1`
+Here you need to display user posts. you can call a new route to retrieve the posts of a particular user from his ID, as follows: https://jsonplaceholder.typicode.com/posts?userId=1

 When this is done, you can move on to the next step.

 ## Level 4

-The goal of this fourth level is to display the comments related to each post, you can call a new route to retrieve the comments of a particular post from his ID, as follows: `https://jsonplaceholder.typicode.com/comments?postId=1`
+The goal of this fourth level is to display the comments related to each post, you can call a new route to retrieve the comments of a particular post from his ID, as follows: https://jsonplaceholder.typicode.com/comments?postId=1

 When this is done, you can move on to the next step.

 ## Level 5

-The purpose of this fifth level (the last one, courage 👊) is now to develop a delete function.
+This is the last one, courage 👊, now you need to develop a delete function.

-On the first page you have developed, you will now be able to delete a user.

-if the user has been deleted, all of these messages and comments should be deleted

-The query de delete a user can be done simply as below:
+On the first page you have developed, you will now be able to delete a user. if the user has been deleted, all of these messages and comments should be deleted The query de delete a user can be done simply as below:

 ```